vndmtrx/libadt/lib/lists/README.md

 The common operations executed on lists are the following:

  * create() - Create the list structure;
- * insert() - Add an element in the list, either on specific position or in the head of the list;
+ * insert() - Add an element in the list, either on specific position or in the the list edges;
  * swap() - Change the position of two elements on the list;
  * remove() - Drop an element from the list, returning its data;
  * destroy() - Destroy the list structure.
 If there is elements in it, they are destroyed also.